Hotmoka/hotmoka/tutorial/Takamaka.md

 values (if they are not `void` methods).
 A method that expects a parameter of type `java.util.HashSet`, for instance, can be defined and called from inside the Takamaka code, but cannot be called from outside the node, such as, for instance, from our `Main` class or from a wallet.
+The same occurs if the method returns a `java.util.HashSet`.

 We conclude this section with a formal definition of storage objects.
 We have already said that storage objects can be kept in the store of a node